• Menu

 Canyons of the Ancient National Monument Kiva Colorado

 Kiva at Canyons of the Ancients NM.
-Photo: BLM
+Photo by: BLM

 Each trip takes you from a paved road to a dirt road which is sometimes primitive.
 Most vehicles with good clearance will be fine.
 Pets are allowed at all the ruins.

 • Escalante Pueblo – A short nature trail from the Visitor Center leads you to this village.
-The trail contains information plaques on the plants of the region.
+The trail contains information on plaques about the plants of the region.
 Highlights are a large village and kiva and breathtaking views of the river and valley.

 • Lowry Pueblo – A short walk from the parking lot leads to this ancient village.
 There is a roof over part of the village which adds a certain element to the experience since you can go inside.
 One of the highlights is a Great Kiva, one of the largest visible kivas in the Southwest.